percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc2.md

     `pg_tde` now supports using the Vault keyring for secure storage and management of WAL encryption keys.

-* **Automatic WAL key rotation**.
+* **Automatic WAL internal key generation at server startup**.

-    A new automatic WAL key rotation occurs on server start.
-This ensures each server instance uses a fresh internal key for WAL encryption, improving cryptographic hygiene and reducing the risk of key reuse.
+    On each server start, a new internal key is generated for encrypting subsequent WAL records (assuming WAL encryption is enabled).
+The existing WAL records and their keys remain unchanged, this ensures continuity and secure key management without affecting historical data.

 * **Proper removal of relation-level encryption keys on table drop**